WoodWing/csde-components-boilerplate/docs/COMPONENTS.md

         "image-comp": { "withContent": "image" }
     },

-    // Override the default component that is added when pressing Enter (as defined in the global
+    // (Optional) Override the default component that is added when pressing Enter (as defined in the global
     // "defaultComponentOnEnter" property).
     // This can be useful for example in a Container when this behavior should be different compared to the main story.
     // Introduced in version 1.1.0.
     "defaultComponentOnEnter": "componentName"

-    // Configure options per directive
+    // (Optional) Configure options per directive
     "directiveOptions": {
         "directiveKey": {
             //
             // Autofill
+            // (Introduced in version 1.1.0)
             // (Optional) Define if the content of a component should be filled automatically.
             // For example: automatically fill the caption of an image when an image is added to an article.
             // Currently only works with Enterprise metadata only.